Thinking differently this reporting season using Exchange Traded Options

 When selecting the call and put option to purchase it’s important to keep in mind that the closer the chosen strike prices (right to buy for a call or right to sell for a put) are to the current market price of the underlying, the higher the premium will be to open the Options Strategy.
 The further out-of-the-money the strike prices are, the larger the movement in the underlying share price is required in order for the investor to make a profit.

-The investor should have the expectation that the underlying will have a strong move in either direction during the life time of the strategy.
+The investor should have the expectation that the underlying will have a strong move in either direction during the lifetime of the strategy.
 For a successful long strangle strategy, the movement in the underlying must be far enough past the strike price for either the call or put option to cover the cost of the long strangle.
 It is important that the chosen expiry date allows sufficient time for the underlying to make this significant move.

 If there is a significant downwards move in the underlying the bought put option becomes in-the-money and the value of the put option could be higher than the price paid to buy the put option.
 Alternatively, if there is a significant upwards movement in the underlying the value of the call option could increase to a price higher than the price paid to buy the call option.